jessicacousins/fullstack_vite_webapp/README.md

 - **IP Address**: The user’s IP address for security and location tracking purposes.

 While the chatbot interaction itself is not stored, these metadata points are crucial for maintaining analytics, tracking user interaction trends, and ensuring personalized engagement.
 The OpenAI API is used to power the chatbot, but conversation histories are deliberately not retained to protect user privacy.

+### AI-Generated Content and Moderation

+#### AI-Generated Content

+Users may use OpenAI’s API to generate blog posts based on prompts or keywords.
+When a user generates content, the following data is collected:

+- **Generated Content**: The AI-generated content is stored in the backend to display on the frontend before user approval.
+- **Timestamp**: The exact date and time when the content was generated.
+- **Author Information**: The user’s details, including their email or user ID, are associated with the generated content for accountability.

+#### AI Moderation and Flagging

+Content submitted by users, including blog posts and comments, undergoes moderation through OpenAI’s API.
+The moderation API evaluates content for potentially harmful or inappropriate material, flagging it if necessary.
+The following data is collected during moderation:

+- **Content Evaluated**: The exact text being evaluated by the moderation API (e.g., comments or blog posts).
+- **Moderation Results**: The flagged categories (e.g., violence, hate speech, etc.) and the confidence level for each category.
+- **Flagged Status**: Whether the content is flagged as inappropriate based on OpenAI's moderation criteria.
+- **Timestamp**: The exact date and time when the moderation occurred.
+- **Author Information**: The user’s details, including their email or user ID, are associated with the flagged content for accountability.

+Flagged content is stored securely in MongoDB and can be reviewed by administrators through the Admin Dashboard.

 ### Comment Sentiment Analysis and Storage